 This period thriller introduces us to Tom Ripley (Matt Damon) an average guy blagging his way into the high life where he falls for the arrogant but beautiful Dickie Greenleaf (Jude Law).
 He learns Dickie’s interests and how to act around him and becomes a chameleon to different surroundings until, in a heinous turn of events, he kills Dickie by mistake.
 He then has to assume different identities to escape the police and others in his way.
 It’s a far sadder affair than some of the other movies on this list, ending with Ripley being forced to kill the man he loves and confront how evil he has become.

 This one is a little different; rather than an identity created or taken as an alias, we have a person simply putting on a persona.
 Except that persona covers something hideous and scary.
 Patrick Bateman (Christian Bale) is a Wall Street yuppie who seems like any other, however, underneath it all he’s a murderous psychopath.
 As the movie goes on he starts letting his murderous persona seep through his perfect Wall Street identity.
 Ultimately he’s greedy and the ending leaves him uncomfortable but not under any punishment.
 He’s left realizing that it means nothing.
 If anything, the film follows the same nihilistic ideals as Fight Club and stands out quite a bit from the more moral dilemmas of the previous films mentioned.

-Overall whether it is an assumed identity, a persona or an alias all these characters prove the genres love of identity tropes.
+Overall whether it is an assumed identity, a persona, or an alias all these characters prove the genre’s love of identity tropes.
 While comedy tends to swerve more to the mistaken identity trope Thriller loves to mess with both the characters and the audience.
-Because after all there is nothing like leaving the cinema still digesting and pondering whom exactly our protagonist was and whether they were telling the truth.
+Because after all there is nothing like leaving the cinema still digesting and pondering who exactly our protagonist was and whether they were telling the truth.